Is Dubai Safe For Americans?

 Are solo travelers safe in Dubai?
 I heard this question so many times.
 Therefore I would like to emphasize that you are much safer alone in Dubai than anywhere else in the world.

-As Dubai is one of the safest cities in the world, with strict rules and cameras all over, you are perfectly safe here exploring on your own.
 I also visited Dubai as a solo female traveler and I never had any problem here.
 I visited places I wanted to see, met new people, and had a great time.

 Safety for families